Claims Paid Right the First Time

 - Reviewer-ready handoff

-Reads encounter narrative, orders, and service descriptions to suggest reviewable CPT/HCPCS procedure codes with source support.
+Reads encounter narrative, orders, and service descriptions to suggest reviewable CPT/HCPCS service codes with source support.

 - CPT/HCPCS suggestions